Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Past work on distances and invariants of periodic point sets

+Crystallographers often compared periodic crystals by using reduced or conventional cells.
+In $\R^2$, a cell with basis vectors $\vec v_1,\vec v_2$ is \emph{reduced} if $|\vec v_1|\leq|\vec v_2|$ and $-\frac{1}{2}\vec v_1^2\leq \vec v_1\cdot\vec v_2\leq 0$.
+The vectors $\vec v_1=(2a,0)$ and $\vec v_2^{\pm}=(-a,\pm b)$ for $b\geq a\sqrt{3}$ and both signs $\pm$ are reduced and define isometric lattices related by reflection.
+This ambiguity of bases can be resolved by an additional condition $\det(\vec v_1,\vec v_2)>0$, which creates the inevitable discontinuity, see more details in \cite[Fig.~4]{kurlin2024mathematics}.
+In $\R^3$, the most widely used reduced cell is Niggli's cell, which has a minimum volume and all angles as close to $90^\circ$ as possible.
+Niggli's cell was known to be experimentally discontinuous since 1965 \cite{lawton1965reduced} or even earlier due to Fig.~\ref{fig:square_lattice_perturbations}.

-Edelsbrunner et al \cite{edels2021} introduced continuous isometry invariants, which are complete in general position in $\R^3$.
-The distance between these sequences of density functions was defined in terms of two suprema over infinitely many radii $t\in\R$ and indices $k\in\N$, so computations were also approximate without guarantees.
-The beginning of \cite[section~5]{edels2021} mentioned that density functions experimentally coincided for the periodic sets $S_{15}=X+Y+15\Z$ and $Q_{15}=X-Y+15\Z$ for $X = \{0, 4, 9\}$ and $Y = \{0, 1, 3\}$, which was proved in \cite[Example~11]{anosova2022density}.
-This pair was later distinguished by the faster invariants \cite{widdowson2022average,widdowson2021pointwise}.
+In $\R^3$, all generic periodic sets are distinguished by density functions \cite{edels2021}, which can be computed at discrete values of a continuous radius $t\in\R$ \cite{smith2022practical}.
+A metric between density functions was defined in terms of suprema over infinitely many $t\in\R$, so the metric was approximated without guarantees.
+The density functions \cite{anosova2023density} coincide for the periodic sets $S_{15}=X+Y+15\Z$, $Q_{15}=X-Y+15\Z$, where $X = \{0, 4, 9\}$, $Y = \{0, 1, 3\}$ \cite[Example~11]{anosova2022density}.
+This pair and all generic periodic sets are distinguished by a faster Pointwise Distance Distribution (PDD) \cite[Theorem~4.4]{widdowson2022resolving} whose averages $\AMD$ are incomplete by \cite[Example~3.3]{widdowson2022resolving}.
+The PDD cannot distinguish any mirror images.

-In general, a difference between invariants can be a metric only if they are complete invariants.
-Otherwise, non-isometric sets can have identical invariant values with distance 0.
-Hence a complete classification should take into account a potential high complexity of periodic sets and avoid fixed thresholds.
-Inspired by the seminal papers \cite{delone1976local,dolbilin1998multiregular, dolbilin2018delone, dolbilin2019regular}, an isometry classification was reduced \cite{anosova2021isometry} to only rotations of local neighborhoods ($\al$-clusters) whose radius $\al$ depends on $S$ and can be as large as necessary to reconstruct the full periodic set $S$.
-The previous work \cite{anosova2021isometry} built the complete invariant \emph{isoset} without justifying its continuity and algorithmic complexity.
-New polynomial time algorithms in section~\ref{sec:algorithms} extended the ideas of approximate matching of finite sets \cite{alt1988congruence,chew1997geometric, goodrich1999approximate,aronov2021geometric}, approximate nearest neighbors \cite{arya1998optimal}, Earth Movers' Distance \cite{rubner2000earth, orlin1993faster} to practically resolve Problem~\ref{pro:metric}.
+A distance between invariant values can be a metric on isometry classes only if the underlying invariant is complete under isometry.
+Otherwise, non-isometric sets can have identical invariant values with a distance of 0.
+Hence a complete classification should take into account a potential high complexity of periodic sets.
+Inspired by \cite{delone1976local,dolbilin1998multiregular}, the isometry classification of periodic sets was reduced \cite{anosova2021isometry} to only rotations of local clusters whose radius can be determined from $S$.